dgraph-io/dgraph-docs/content/graphql/schema/ids.md

 Fields with the `@id` directive must have the type `String!`.

-As with `ID` types, Dgraph generates queries and mutations so you can query, update and delete data in nodes, using the fields with the `@id` directive as references.
+As with `ID` types, Dgraph generates queries and mutations so you can query, update, and delete data in nodes, using the fields with the `@id` directive as references.

 It's possible to use the `@id` directive on more than one field in a type.
 For example, you can define a type like the following: